tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Erick Bailey then explained in depth how Karma is able to break scientific laws from time to time, causing 'miracles'.
 Erick Bailey declared that Karma strongly supports clear ethical standards that all humans must obey.
 Erick Bailey concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Erick Bailey's message.
+The theists pretended to listen to Erick Bailey's message.

 ###Wed Oct 17 2007